Chapter 4:

 "The American Revisers, after a careful consideration, were brought to the unanimous conviction that a Jewish superstition, which regarded the Divine Name as too sacred to be uttered, ought no longer to dominate in the English or any other version...This Memorial Name...emphasised as such over and over again in the original text of the Old Testament, designates God as the personal God, as the covenant God, the God of revelation, the Deliverer, the Friend of his people, not merely the abstract "Eternal One"... but the ever living Helper of those who are in trouble.
 This personal name, with its wealth of sacred associations, is now restored [in the American Standard Version] to the place in the sacred text to which it has an unquestionable claim."

-As an example of how brazen the "editors" who removed the name were, look at Isaiah 42.8 in the King James version, perhaps the most popular English Bible of all time: "I am the LORD: that is my name: and my glory I will not give to another, neither my praise to graven images."
+As an example of how brazen the "editors" who removed the name were, look at Isaiah 42.8 in the King James Bible (or Authorized Version [AV], meaning authorized by King James of England), perhaps the most popular English Bible of all time: "I am the LORD: that is my name: and my glory I will not give to another, neither my praise to graven images."
 God’s name is not "LORD", yet that is what they have him declaring.
-Notice here and also in the quote of Exodus 20.7 above that the word "LORD" is in all capital letters.
-That, or by printing "GOD" in all capitals, is how the King James Version marks many of the places where the personal name belongs. (compare the two occurrences of "lord" in Ps 110.1, AV) To their credit, those translators did decide to permit God to have his name in four places in his book.
+Notice here and also in the quote of Exodus 20:7 above that the word "LORD" is in all capital letters.
+That, or by printing "GOD" in all capitals, is how the King James version marks many of the places where the personal name belongs. (compare the two occurrences of "lord" in Ps 110.1, AV) To their credit, those translators did decide to permit God to have his name in four places in his book.
 Many Bibles, including the New King James Version, remove even these four.

 As you can see, according to the King James Version, God’s personal name is JEHOVAH.
 Especially notice what Isaiah 12.4 says: "Call upon his name... make mention that his name is exalted."
 Does that sound like God wants his name to be obscure, known and used by only a privileged few?